 POLICY AREA INDICATOR TARGET / AIM COMMENTS CS19: Green Infrastructure Number of new green infrastructure projects developed No target set This indicator to be developed.
 Current Performance: No data lata \$ CS19: Green Infrastructure Number of parks with a Green Flag award Target of 1 Country Parks / Urban Parks RMBC Green Spaces.
 Due to cost only 1 put forward for award but achieved.
-Current Performance: Achieved 1 this year (target achieved) ır (target achieved) ← CS20: Biodiversity / Geodiversity Condition of Sites of Special Scientific Interest (SSSI's) in the borough Reach national target National target is to reach 95% favourable (or unfavourable recovering) - Natural England.
+Current Performance: Achieved 1 this year (target achieved) r (target achieved) ÷ CS20: Biodiversity / Geodiversity Condition of Sites of Special Scientific Interest (SSSI's) in the borough Reach national target National target is to reach 95% favourable (or unfavourable recovering) - Natural England.
 Target is being met locally.
-Current Performance: Natural England latest data for 2018 shows SSSI's of 148.8ha of which 76.0% favourable, 21.3% unfavourable recovering and 2.7% unfavourable declining or no change. (no significant change from previous year) 2018 shows SSSI's of 148.8ha 3% unfavourable recovering and or no change. (no significant previous year) CS20: Biodiversity / Geodiversity Changes in areas of biodiversity importance Proportion of sites of importance to biodiversity and geodiversity that are in positive management MHCLG Core output indicator - Local Wildlife System
+Current Performance: Natural England latest data for 2018 shows SSSI's of 148.8ha of which 76.0% favourable, 21.3% unfavourable recovering and 2.7% unfavourable declining or no change. (no change from previous year) 018 shows SSSI's of 148.8ha of nfavourable recovering and 2.7% ange. (no change from previous ar) ÷ CS20: Biodiversity / Geodiversity Changes in areas of biodiversity importance Proportion of sites of importance to biodiversity and geodiversity that are in positive management Government Core output indicator - Local Wildlife System